LiuZengqiang/LiuZengqiang/README.md

-We cannot predict the value of a moment until it becomes a memory.
+"Sometimes you will never know the value of a moment, until it becomes a memory."